Klipper3d/klipper/docs/Bed_Level.md

 (half way between 0.130 and 0.230).
 One can use this feature to help rapidly narrow down to a consistent friction.
-It is also possible to use `Z=++` and `Z=--` to return directly to a past measurement - for example, after the above prompt a `TEST Z=--` command would move the nozzle to a Z position of 0.130.
+It is also possible to use `Z=++` and `Z=--` to return directly to a past measurement - for example, after the above prompt a `TESTZ Z=--` command would move the nozzle to a Z position of 0.130.

 After finding a small amount of friction run the ACCEPT command: